google/google-java-format/README.md

 new Formatter().formatSource(source, output);
 ```

-Generally speaking, your starting point should be the instance methods of
+Your starting point should be the instance methods of
 `com.google.googlejavaformat.java.Formatter`.

 Building from source